multi-os-engine/moe-samples-java/README.md

 Multi-OS Engine Samples
 =======================

+The goal of this fork is to update MOE examples so that they work with current software:
+Android Studio Dolphin | 2021.3.1 Patch 1
+Gradle 7.6
+Android API 33
+Tested on MacOs 11.7.3

 The following samples are available for the Multi-OS Engine:

 | Name | Test Status | Description |